lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 ## Callback function to be invoked on report pushes.

 To provide the external contract with updates on report pushes (every time the quorum is reached among oracle daemons data), we provide the following setter and getter functions.
+It might be needed to implement some updates to the external contracts that should happen at the same tx the rebase happens (e.g. adjusting uniswap v2 pools to reflect the rebase).

     function setQuorumCallback(address _addr) external auth(SET_QUORUM_CALLBACK)